-Type of Claim / JurisdictionDiscrimination and Equality, Working Time and Leave
+Type of Claim / JurisdictionDiscrimination and Equality, Working Time

 This case concerned an appeal by two job-sharing post office clerks against a RC finding that they had not been discriminated against on grounds of their part-time status, in terms of access to additional annual leave entitlements that were based on length of service.
 In summary, An Post operated a scheme whereby basic annual leave entitlement was 23 days for full-time employees.
 One additional day’s leave accrued after five years' service and a further day after ten years.

 Both claimants in this case had over ten years' service.
 Accordingly the respondent provided them with 12.5 days annual leave, exactly half the total of 25 days provided to an equivalent full time worker.
 This was

 Already a subscriber?

 Click here to login and access the full article.Log in now to read the full article

 Don't miss out, start your free trial today!

 Are you fully aware of the benefits of Legal-Island's Irish Employment Law Hub?
 We help thousands of people like you understand how the latest changes in Irish employment law impact your business through a mix of case law analysis and in-depth articles.
 All delivered right to your inbox.

 We help you to understand the ramifications of each important case from Ireland and Europe.

 We help you ensure that your organisation's policies and procedures are fully compliant with Irish law.